AYKUTCOTUR/Phoenix-Net-Generator/README.md

 See **[docs/roadmap.md](docs/roadmap.md)**.

+---

 ## Current Limitations

 - Pin parsing depends on the quality and structure of schematic-library pin names.
 - Semantic rules do not yet cover every IC family or naming convention.
-- Interface numbering such as `SPI1` or `UART1` may need user customization in some designs.
+- Interface numbering such as `SPI1` or `UART1` may require user customization in some designs.
 - Generated labels are not automatically connected to component pins.
+- Prefixed power nets are electrically distinct from global power nets unless explicitly connected.
 - Compatibility across every Altium Designer release has not yet been validated.
 - Generated results must be reviewed by the engineer before use in production designs.

+---

 ## Contributing